10 Places to Spot Wyoming Wildlife

 North of the town of Green River, Seedskadee National Wildlife Refuge borders 36 miles along the banks of the river of the same name.
 In the otherwise arid Southwestern Region, the river provides a lush oasis for 220 species of birds and other wildlife.
 Drive, hike or kayak through the refuge for the chance to spot bald eagles, trumpeter swans, moose, mule deer, white-tailed jackrabbits, coyotes, foxes and more.

-Two Scenic Byways offer spectacular views and access to the wildlife-rich Big Horns.
+Two scenic byways offer spectacular views and access to the wildlife-rich Bighorn Mountains.
 The 47-mile Cloud Peak Skyway Scenic Byway connects the towns of Worland and Buffalo and passes through Ten Sleep, while the 58-mile Bighorn Scenic Byway winds from Shell east toward Sheridan.
 Explore either road and keep an eye out for elk, mule deer, white-tail deer, coyotes, black bears, mountain lions, wild turkeys, sage grouse and bald and golden eagles.

 5. Medicine Bow National Forest